woocommerce/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.2.1 =
+This version has improved product types - ensure you de/re-activate the theme to ensure existing products get converted correctly.

 = 1.2 =
 New features, bug fixes and improvements to keep WooCommerce running smoothly.